-Our records show, the address shown above has an electricity supply and in order to use this you need a contract with an electricity supplier.
-We have no record of these premises being registered with an electricity supplier.
+Our records show the address shown above has an electricity supply and in order to use this you need a contract with an electricity supplier.
+We have no record of the supply to this property being registered with an electricity supplier.